 What is a secondary login?

-A secondary email address allows you to log into your account and also forward receipts to firstname.lastname@example.org from either email.
-This will need to be done from the web, and you will not be able to add a secondary email using the mobile app.
+A secondary email address or phone number allows you to log into your account and also forward receipts to email@example.com from either email or phone number.
+This will need to be done from the web, and you will not be able to add a secondary email or phone number using the mobile app.

 If you merge your two existing Expensify accounts, the account that you merge into the first will become the primary login.
 The account that was merged will become the secondary login, though you make either the primary login.